olofnebrin/Lyman-alpha-feedback/README.md

 ### Purpose of repository

-This repository contains files and data related to the following paper on Lyman-α (Lyα) feedback:
+This repository contains files and data related to the following paper on Lyman-α (Lyα) radiation pressure feedback:

 [Nebrin et al. (2024), 'Lyman-α feedback prevails at Cosmic Dawn: Implications for the first stars and galaxies, star clusters, and direct-collapse black holes'](INSERT).

+Radiation pressure from trapped Lyα photons is one of the most important processes that regulate how efficiently the Universe form stars.

 #### Authors & contributors: Olof Nebrin, Aaron Smith, Kevin Lorinc, Johan Hörnquist, Åsa Larsson, Garrelt Mellema, and Sambit K. Giri